Codebrahma/cbweb/posts/writing-an-image-masonry-component-part-2/2019-11-28-Writing-a-React-Native-Image-Masonry-Component-Part-2.md

 author: Arivanandan
 ---

-Do check out the column-based masonry layout to start with [here]( "Column based image masonry component").
+Do check out the column-based masonry layout to start with [here](https://codebrahma.com/writing-a-react-native-image-masonry-component "Column based image masonry component").
+Skip to the end for the complete code.

 ![Column based masonry](./images/start.gif)